Tawbuid language

 The Tawbuid language is a language spoken by Tawbuid Mangyans in the province of Mindoro in the Philippines.
 It is divided into eastern and western dialects.
-The Bangon Mangyans also speak the western dialect of Tawbuid.
+The Bangon Mangyans also speak the eastern dialect of Tawbuid.

 Geographic distribution

 The Tau-buid (or Tawbuid) Mangyans live in central Mindoro.

 In Oriental Mindoro, Eastern Tawbuid (also known as Bangon) is spoken by 1,130 people in the municipalities of Socorro, Pinamalayan, and Gloria.

 In Occidental Mindoro, Western Tawbuid (also known as Batangan) is spoken by 6,810 people in the municipalities of Sablayan and Calintaan.